Authenticating users with an external provider with OAuth2 and OpenID¶

 If the base URL is not properly configured the authentication flow might work for the redirects but fail when the user is redirected back to Lime CRM.

-The user in the Lime database and the user trying to log in need to have the same email address in the external provider as the username in Lime CRM or the user will not be able to log in.
+The user in the Lime database and the user trying to log in need to have the same email address in the external provider as the username in Lime CRM.
+Otherwise the user will not be able to log in.